 More Convenient for your Schedule

-The Unique Quality of the MIS Program at MBTS
+The Unique Quality of the MAIS Program at MBTS

 The Pursuit of Missiological, Theological, and Academic Excellence